-Australian work health and safety laws have always imposed onerous obligations on employers to take all reasonably practicable steps to identify, assess and control risks to those people who work for them.
+Australian work health and safety laws have always imposed onerous obligations to take all reasonably practicable steps to identify, assess and control risks to the people who work for them.
 This 'primary duty' remains under the Model WHS Laws however, due to changes to key terminology, this duty will more clearly extend beyond the usual employer/employee relationship.

-PCBU - the primary duty-holder under the Model WHS Laws is 'a person conducting a business or undertaking' (PCBU).
-The definition of PCBU is intentionally broad to extend the obligation beyond employer businesses.2
+PCBU - the primary duty-holder under the Commonwealth WHS Laws is 'a person conducting a business or undertaking' (PCBU).
+The definition of PCBU is intentionally broad to extend the obligation beyond employer businesses.